vartikatrao/draft-chittapragada-netconf-https-notif-cbor/draft-chittapragada-netconf-https-notif-cbor.md

 --- abstract

-This document extends RFCXXXX {{!I-D.draft-ietf-netconf-https-notif-15}} by introducing CBOR encoding for YANG notifications over HTTPS in addition to the existing JSON and XML encoding schemes.
+This document extends {{!I-D.draft-ietf-netconf-https-notif-15}} by introducing CBOR encoding for YANG notifications over HTTPS in addition to the existing JSON and XML encoding schemes.

 --- middle